keboola/developers-docs/extend/component/running/index.md

 ## Running Transformations
 Both R and Python transformations are implemented as Docker components.
 They can be run locally as well.
-Use the [Input Data](/extend/component/running/#preparing-the-data-folder) call to obtain the data directory.
+Use the [Debug API](/extend/component/running/#preparing-the-data-folder) call to obtain the data directory.
 In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job), specify the full configuration (using the `configData` node).
 See [examples](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba) for both R and Python transformations.